jls83/jls83.github.io/content/posts/red_blue_cases.md

 ### Case 2

 You're in a fortified shelter with one way in or out protected with a double-door airlock.
-Only one person can fit in the airlock at a time, and the airlock may leak after an opening-closing cycle due to the age.
+Only one person can fit in the airlock at a time, and the airlock may leak after an opening-closing cycle due to the age of the seals.
 You have been told that there is a surely-fatal threat outside the outer-most door (poison gas, a complete lack of oxygen, monsters with a taste for human flesh, etc.).
 If what you've been told is true, stepping outside the airlock _will_ kill you.
 But you haven't been outside the shelter in years which has pushed your sanity to the brink.
 What do you do?

 ### Case 3